cvcal/NoteMatrixWithTonality/documents/final.md

 Where did you run into trouble and why?
 For example, did you come up with some syntax that you found difficult to implement, given your host language choice?
 Did you want to support multiple features, but you had trouble getting them to play well together?
 If you worked as a pair, describe how you have divided your labor and whether that division has worked well.-->

+I believe Tonatrix is very much a DSL.
+It is at the very least very far from a general purpose language, as it is mostly a way to input and describe musical sounds, but it could be argued that it is too close to being an app and has little about it that is truly a language.
+The looping implementation, with its ability to combine multiple grids after controllable numbers of loops, brings this language closer to being recognized as a programming language, but even without that feature implemented, I believe that Tonatrix treats the process of creating a song very much as a program.

+I am very pleased with my back-end.
+To see the Grid class before it was corrupted with all the GUI implementation, you can go to [this](https://github.com/cvcal/NoteMatrixWithTonality/commit/ea469d17c387d57383b35cbdad3dc3daef128dcb) commit.
+I believe I found the best way to translate my grid concept into a format compatible with the libraries available to me.

+One thing I am not very pleased with is the structure of the GUI.
 The graphical interface is currently all coded into the [grid class](https://github.com/cvcal/NoteMatrixWithTonality/blob/master/src/main/Grid.java), which was initially intended to be only to hold the back end but which I combined in order to have a working prototype by the end of the project.
+It saved me time, and I do now have something to show, so I believe the trade-off was worth it.
+I want to learn more about layout managers and designing graphical interfaces so that the different parts of the language can be appropriately separated instead of all thrown together into a pit.
+This will be necessary if I want to make the looping functionality, and will also make the code much more manageable and maintainable.